Net-proton number fluctuations in the presence of the QCD critical point: Modeling critical fluctuations near CP

 where $r=(T-T_c)/T_c$ and $h=H/H_0$ are the reduced temperature and magnetic field in the spin model, respectively, and the critical point is located at $r=h=0$.

 In our approach, the second cumulant $C_2$ of the net-proton number receives critical contributions through the coupling of (anti-)protons to the critical mode via the first derivative of the magnetization $\partial M_I/\partial h$.
-In the spin model, this quantity is related to the magnetic susceptibility, and because of universality, to the chiral susceptibility ($\chi$) in QCD.
-The chiral susceptibility however, is known to diverge stronger than the net-baryon number susceptibility $\chi_{B}$~\cite{Hatta:2002sj,Sasaki:2006ws,Sasaki:2007qh}, therefore, the model in its form introduced in Ref.~\cite{Bluhm:2016byc} requires some modifications.
-These can be accomplished by using the following relation between the net-baryon number and the chiral susceptibilities, which was found in the effective model calculations~\cite{Sasaki:2006ws,Sasaki:2007qh},
+In the spin model, this quantity is related to the magnetic susceptibility, and because of universality, to the chiral susceptibility ($\chi$) in QCD. {For Z(2), the} chiral susceptibility is known to diverge {with a} stronger {amplitude but the same critical exponent as} the net-baryon number susceptibility $\chi_{B}$. {This is, however, correct only extremely close to the CP~\cite{Hatta:2002sj}.
+Further away, in a larger region around CP, traces of the hidden tricritical point lead to different critical exponents, making $\chi$ to diverge stronger than $\chi_B$~\cite{Hatta:2002sj,Sasaki:2006ws,Sasaki:2007qh}.
+Therefore,} the model in its form introduced in Ref.~\cite{Bluhm:2016byc} requires some modifications.
+These can be accomplished by using the following {chiral} relation between the net-baryon number and the chiral susceptibilities, which was found in the effective model calculations~\cite{Sasaki:2006ws,Sasaki:2007qh} {for O(4) and the tricritical point},

 Here $\chi_{B}^{\rm{reg}}$ is the regular part of the net-baryon number susceptibility, whereas the second term in the above equation constitutes the singular part, $\chi_{B}^{\rm{sing}}$.
-Although this relation holds on the mean-field level, we will still use it in the present model to capture the correct scaling behavior near the QCD critical point.
+Although this relation holds on the mean-field level, we will still use it in the present model to capture the correct {dominant} scaling behavior near {but not exactly at} the QCD critical {end} point.

 Following Eq.~(\ref{eq:c2_model}), the singular part of the second-order cumulant is written, as

 where

 In the linear-$\sigma$ models, the proton mass is related to the chiral condensate.
 By replacing the factor $m_p$ in Eq.~\eref{eq:c2_crit_part} by $g_p\sigma$, the critical contribution to the second-order cumulant in Eq.~\eref{eq:c2_model} has the same form as the one in Eq.~\eref{eq:chi_mumu_fix}.
 We note that this replacement is only done at leading-order in the derivation, i.e. factors of $E_i$ remain unaffected.
 This phenomenological procedure results in the following modification